samchappel/lumos/README.md

 - CRUD Operations and Data Validation: The application allows users to upload images and leave comments, with full CRUD (Create, Read, Update, Delete) operations supported.
 User inputs are validated using Formik forms, ensuring data integrity and security.
 - Authentication and Resource Ownership: Lumos implements authentication, enabling users to edit and delete only the resources they created.
 This enhances security and ensures a personalized experience for each user.
 - Efficient Data Transfer: Complex many-to-many relationships between data models are efficiently handled using SQLAlchemy and SQLAlchemy-Serializer, optimizing data transfer and retrieval.
+- Image Operations: Lumos uses Cloudinary for seamless image uploading, transformations, and optimizations, ensuring users can share their experiences with high-quality imagery.

 ## Motivation